1980 Atlantic hurricane season: Tropical Storm Danielle

 A tropical wave emerged into the Atlantic Ocean from the west coast of Africa on August 22.
 The system developed into Tropical Depression Six on August 25.
 However, the depression did not strengthen further, and about four days later, it degenerated back into a tropical wave.
 Tracking westward, the system crossed Florida and entered into the Gulf of Mexico on September 2.
 Two days later, the system developed into Tropical Depression Eight while offshore of Louisiana.
 The depression gradually strengthened and became Tropical Storm Danielle late on September 5.
 After peaking with winds of 60 mph (95 km/h), further intensification was halted, as Danielle soon made landfall in eastern Texas.
 Danielle steadily weakened inland and dissipated two days later.

 A barge in the Gulf of Mexico capsized due to rough seas, sending 11 of the crewmen overboard; one person drowned as a result.
-Danielle produced widespread rainfall in Louisiana, though few areas reported more than 5 inches (130 mm) of precipitation.
+Danielle produced widespread rainfall in Louisiana, though few areas reported more than 5 in (130 mm) of precipitation.
 Damage in that state was minimal.
-Rainfall was heavier in Texas, peaking at 18.29 inches (465 mm).
+Rainfall was heavier in Texas, peaking at 18.29 in (465 mm).
 Much of the damage caused by the storm was as a result of flooding.
 In Port Arthur, twelve homes were damaged, while Interstate 10 was inundated by flood waters.
 One fatality occurred in Texas due to an automobile accident in Beaumont.
 Danielle also spawned five tornadoes in Texas, three of which collectively caused $277,500 in damage.
-Outside of Texas and Louisiana, the storm also dropped light rainfall in Oklahoma and Mississippi, though minimal damage occurred in either state.
-Overall, Danielle caused two fatalities and $277,500 in losses.
+Overall, Danielle caused two fatalities and at least $25 million in damage in Teas.
+Elsewhere, the storm dropped light rainfall in Oklahoma and Mississippi.

 Hurricane Earl

 Between September 2 and September 3, a tropical wave exited the west coast of Africa and entered the Atlantic Ocean.
 Satellite imagery indicated that the system had rapidly organized and was classified as a tropical depression on September 4.
-The depression quickly strengthened and by early on September 2, it was upgraded to Tropical Storm Earl.
+The depression quickly strengthened and was upgraded to Tropical Storm Earl later that day.
 Because convection associated with the storm waxed and waned significantly, Earl was operationally considered a tropical depression until September 6.
 On the following day, Earl curved north-northwestward and accelerated due to an upper-level low pressure trough in the central Atlantic Ocean.

 After evidence of an eye feature appeared, Earl was upgraded to a hurricane on September 8.
 Six hours later, the storm attained its peak intensity with winds of 75 mph (120 km/h) and a minimum pressure of 985 mbar.
 Under the influence of an upper cold low, Earl began re-curving and accelerated to the northeast.
-By 1200 UTC on September 10, Earl weakened to a tropical storm.
+By 12:00 UTC on September 10, Earl weakened to a tropical storm.
 Six hours later, Earl transitioned into an extratropical cyclone, while centered about halfway between the Azores and Greenland.